Ace an Audition to Campus Theatre Club

 Even if you can barely find time to review for your class exams, still you will always be thankful for being a part of the repertory.
 There are many advantages when joining a university drama club.
 Below are some examples:

-- 3Meeting new friends.When you are a member of this group, you have an almost endless chance of meeting new people and friends from different school departments.
-You also get to meet and greet students from other universities, especially when you are invited to perform in plays at other colleges.Advertisement
+- 3When you are a member of this group, you have an almost endless chance of meeting new people and friends from different school departments.
+You also get to meet and greet students from other universities, especially when you are invited to perform in plays at other colleges.Meeting new friends.Advertisement